Last Updated on November 14, 2020 by Oddmund Groette

 Then how come the stock market has been such a good asset class over time?

 The outliers make the averages perform well:

 A very small group of stocks make the stock market outperform: the outliers.
 The above-mentioned book by Elroy, Dimson and Marsh didn’t look at the individual stocks that make up the market.
 They simply looked at the wealth created by all stocks.
 Sadly, just a tiny few drive the majority of the performance.
 Bessembinder concluded that only 4% of the stocks made the averages beat treasury bills, and only 0.33% make half of all wealth creation.
 This means you have to be pretty good at picking stocks to make it worthwhile!
 These few stocks compensate for the poor performance of all the other stocks.
 Missing the best stocks obviously leads to dramatic underperformance.

 As a retail investor the conclusion is pretty simple: stick to mutual funds or ETFs.
 Much less can go wrong.

 Marshmallows and delayed gratification:

 Most people and investors can’t delay gratification.
 Saving for the future requires discipline that most of us don’t possess: we don’t pass the marshmallow test.
 We would rather eat one marshmallow today than have two in the future.
 Saving for the future faces the same problem: the gratification of spending is immediate while saving is delayed gratification.
-You might have to wait decades to get enjoyment from that money.
-There are many studies that show a correlation between ability to delay gratification and subsequent success in adulthood and life.
+You might have to wait for decades to get enjoyment from that money.
+There are many studies that show a correlation between the ability to delay gratification and subsequent success in adulthood and life.

 To avoid delayed gratification you can invest a “small” amount every month which doesn’t feel like a big sacrifice.
 Furthermore, compounding means it’s better to start saving small early than more later.
-This method leads to dollar cost averaging:
+This method leads to dollar-cost averaging:

-Dollar cost averaging (DCA):
+Dollar-cost averaging (DCA):